cai91/GPD/README.md

 Scripts used for characterizing human gut bacteriophages in the following manuscript:

-Camarillo-Guerrero LF, Almeida A, Rangel-Pineros G, RD Finn, Lawley TD (2020) [Massive expansion of human gut bacteriophage diversity]
+Camarillo-Guerrero LF, Almeida A, Rangel-Pineros G, Finn RD, Lawley TD (2020) [Massive expansion of human gut bacteriophage diversity]

 Associated data can also be found in our [FTP server](http://ftp.ebi.ac.uk/pub/databases/metagenomics/genome_sets/gut_phage_database/)